 The Airdecker bus service that runs between Bath, Keynsham and Bristol Airport has been using the South Bristol Link since it opened in January 2017.Bristol Airport’s Airport Flyer express bus service will start using the South Bristol Link and the Metrobus busway later this year.

-Find out more about the South Bristol Link and how it was builtAll about the South Bristol Link Download pdf Construction facts Download pdf Route map Download pdf
+Find out more about the South Bristol Link and how it was builtAll about the South Bristol Link Download pdf SBL Construction facts Download pdf SBL route map Download pdf

 921 Santas cycle the South Bristol Link